 To keep everything fair and organized, it is a good idea to create an easy to read chart.
 The chart lays out the different jobs.
 Besides, it notes who is to perform them on a given day.
 Check with the list daily, in the morning, to ensure that children know what they have to do on that day.

 As a class manager, it helps teach your kids how to check the chart or posts.
 Ensure that all children know what is expected of them on a given day.
-Assigning children activities is an excellent way for permanent and substitute teachers for being better classroom managers.
+Assigning children activities is an excellent way for permanent and substitute teachers to be better classroom managers.

 Common Classroom Jobs for Elementary Classes